 All four team members plus two support crew must register together at The Great Lake Centre in Taupo.
-Registration is open from 3pm, Friday April 4, 2014.
+Registration is open from 3pm to 9:30pm, Friday March 27, 2015.

 For your own safety it is essential all team members and one of your support crew attend an event briefing held at The Great Lake Centre at any of the following times:

 - Briefing 1: 4.00pm

 - Briefing 3: 7.00pm

 - Briefing 4: 8.00pm

 If your team is planning on attending the 9pm briefing you must register BEFORE attending the briefing.

 Oxfam Trailwalker 2015 start times will be allocated in March.
 You will be allocated a 6am or 7am start time.
 Please note you will need to allow considerable amount of time to get to the start line.
 Once allocated, start times are not changeable.
 Bib numbers are assigned by start time so we will know if any sneaky changes have taken place.
 Bibs will be given out at event registration on Friday March 27 at the Great Lake Centre, Taupo.

 Each checkpoint has a designated closing time.
 This is not the latest arrival time … it is the closing time.
 Both your team and support crew must depart the checkpoint before it closes.
 This is to help you plan your pace to ensure you can complete the course within 36 hours.

 Support Crew please do not arrive at checkpoints prior to indicated opening times.